 Both resident and non-resident directors are required to have a Personal Public Service Number (PPSN).
 Your PPSN is a unique reference number that helps you access social welfare benefits, public services and information in Ireland.

 A PPSN can be requested from the Department of Employment Affairs and Social Protection.
 Having a PPSN will allow non-resident directors to submit their director’s tax return.

 Accountant Online now offers a PPSN application service for non-Irish resident director accountancy clients.
 Allow our professional and friendly team to organise, send and file your application for your PPS number.

 The tax return system is based on a self-assessment regime so directors need to calculate their own tax liability and submit the return form to Revenue.
 You can also outsource to a tax agent, which will be discussed below.

 The tax return form is called a form 11 and it is due on 31 October unless filing and paying through ROS.
 Any tax due (including preliminary tax) is then paid to Revenue.

 Director’s tax return with income

 Proprietary directors need to file tax returns if they received any income over the last year.
-For example, when you file your 2020 tax return, you are reporting on your 2019 income.
+For example, when you file your 2022 tax return, you will be reporting on your 2021 income.
 Types of income included on a tax return include salary (from the company and/or other employment), dividends, rental income, capital gains and foreign income.